 “The chance meeting of a goose and a plover on a turntable: Chris Watson’s wildlife sound recordings,” in Sound Studies: An Interdisciplinary Journal, December 2016.

 Recent Awards, Honors and Grants

-Vocal Tracks was selected as a finalist for the 2008 Association for Recorded Sound Collections Awards for Excellence in Historical Recorded Sound Research.
+Spoken Word won the 2012 Association for Recorded Sound Collections Award for Excellence in General Historical Research on Recorded Sound.

 Sound Studies; History of the Recording Industry; Musical Media; Media and the Environment: Meet David Lynch;